Thierry henry handball: The story behind Ireland’s 2010 World Cup heartbreak

-Anyway, this goal then sent France through to the World Cup and sent Ireland back home without reaching the big stage.
+This goal then sent France through to the World Cup 2-1 on aggregate, while preventing Ireland from ending what has since turned into a current 22-year absence from the World Cup finals.
 As you’d expect, the Irish team and their fans were far from pleased about what had happened – which brings us onto the way in which this event changed the tournament as a whole.

 thierry henry